cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 ### Observability

 > [!IMPORTANT]
-> Regarding the Observability Stack described in the following sections is relevant to point that CloudBees Prometheus Plugin is a Tier 1 plugin where as OpenTelemetry is Tier 3 (See [CloudBees plugin support policies](https://docs.cloudbees.com/docs/cloudbees-common/latest/plugin-support-policies)).
+> Regarding the observability stack described in the following sections, note that the CloudBees Prometheus plugin is a CloudBees Tier 1 plugin, while the Jenkins OpenTelemetry plugin is a Tier 3 plugin.
+For more information, refer to the  [CloudBees plugin support policies](https://docs.cloudbees.com/docs/cloudbees-common/latest/plugin-support-policies).

 #### Metrics

-Prometheus is used to store Metrics from [Jenkins Metrics](https://plugins.jenkins.io/metrics/) and the [Jenkins OpenTelemetry plugin](https://github.com/jenkinsci/opentelemetry-plugin/blob/main/docs/monitoring-metrics.md).
+Prometheus is used to store metrics that are retrieved from the [Jenkins Metrics plugin](https://plugins.jenkins.io/metrics/) and the [Jenkins OpenTelemetry plugin](https://github.com/jenkinsci/opentelemetry-plugin/blob/main/docs/monitoring-metrics.md).

 Grafana imports Prometheus as a datasource and provides metrics dashboards for CloudBees CI.